- Ed Review

 The 'If Bernie Madoff Worked in School Finance' Award

-To Connecticut Coalition for Achievement Now for Spend Smart: Fix Our Broken School Funding
+To ConnCAN for Spend Smart: Fix Our Broken School Funding

 This report from a Connecticut-based education advocacy group aims to Fix Our Broken School Funding System with a reverse Robin Hood take-from-the-poor approach nicely wrapped in a pious package of verbiage designed to hide its true effects.
 In truth, few areas of school policy are as ripe for legitimate critique as the way states allocate funds to schools.
 A disconcerting level of arbitrariness and inadequacy often marks these funding formulas.
 Yet this report doesn’t make use of well-established research conventions (adequacy or equity studies), or for that matter any sensible approach for determining if a formula is in fact broken.
 Instead, it promotes a “money follows the child” funding system that our reviewer points out would have the effect of making the system even more inequitable by shifting funding away from students learning English and those in poverty.